layertwo/homelab/docs/authentication.md

-# Authentication with Authentik
+# Authentication Setup

-This document provides detailed information about the authentication setup in the homelab using Authentik.
+This document provides detailed information about the authentication setup in the homelab, including Authentik as the identity provider and Vaultwarden for password management.

 ## Overview